Net Worth

 | Total Career Earnings: | $188,316,132 | |

 When the Rams signed Jared Goff in 2016, they gave him a four-year rookie contract worth $27.9 million.
-The value of the contract was because Goff was the first overall pick in the draft.
+The contract’s value was incredibly high because Goff was the first overall pick in the draft.
 QB players also earn more money than players in any other position.
-An impressive 98.4% of the contract’s total value was fully guaranteed ($27,487,673), with Goff earning $18.97 million in his first NFL season at 22 years old.
+An impressive 98.4% of the contract’s total value ($27,487,673) was fully guaranteed, and Goff earned $18.97 million in his first NFL season at age 22.

 The final year of the contract was voided in 2019, allowing Jared Goff to negotiate a new four-year $134 million contract.
-The deal included a $25 million signing bonus and $110 million guaranteed overall.
+The deal included a $25 million signing bonus and $110 million in overall guarantees.
 Under the new contract, Goff will earn between $26 and $31 million annually from 2019 to 2024.

-Jared Goff’s lifetime career earnings thus far amount to $188.3 million.
+Jared Goff’s career earnings to date total $188.3 million in salary and bonuses.

 More Los Angeles Rams players: